 The H Band App

-The app works quite well and I was very impressed by it.
-On the dashboard of the app you can see how many steps you have walked and how long you have walked.
-You can see your sleep data, heart rate throughout the day and your blood pressure read outs.
+The app works quite well and I was very impressed with it.
+On the dashboard of the app, you can see how many steps you have walked and how long you have walked.
+You can see your sleep data, heart rate throughout the day and your blood pressure readouts.

 You can set alarms and reminders to get active (or get up and move around).

 You can get notifications from the following apps:

 - Phone calls

 - QQ (I don’t know what this is)

 The nice thing is that you can pick and choose what you want to get notifications from and what you do not.
 I don’t use these functions often because I get notifications on my smartwatch already.

 1. Turn on the Bluetooth on your Smartphone at first.

 2. Open “H band” App you have downloaded from app store, entering “Setting” interface.
 Then tap “device” menu to enter the “Device connection” interface.